 Teacher in Charge: Mrs C. Sunnex

-Students choosing digital technologies pathways will develop the more specialised skills that industry partners say are in high demand.
-The new content covers two key areas, computational thinking and designing and developing digital outcomes.
+Students choosing a digital technologies pathway will develop the more specialised skills that industry say are in high demand.
+Students become the creator rather than a user of our digital world.
+The curriculum covers two key areas, computational thinking and designing and developing digital outcomes.

 Digital Information such as the presentation and management of data including file management, word processing, digital presentations.

 Suggested software: Microsoft Excel, Access, Word, PowerPoint, Slideshare; Google docs